Here’s why your food prices keep going up

+Food producers have struggled with shortages, bottlenecks, and transportation, weather and labor woes, all of which have caused food prices to rise.
+The end is not in sight: Inflation at the wholesale level climbed 8.3 percent last month from August 2020, the Labor Department reported Friday, the biggest annual gain since the department started calculating the number in 2010.
+Those prices are passed on to consumers: Meat, poultry, fish and eggs are up 5.9 percent over last year, and up 15.7 percent from prices in July 2019, before the pandemic.

-The Bureau of Labor Statistics on Tuesday, reported an additional overall food price increase of 0.4% in August compared to July, after larger increases in recent months.
+The Bureau of Labor Statistics on Tuesday, reported an additional overall food price increase of 0.4 percent in August compared to July, after larger increases in recent months.

-Sysco, one of the nation’s biggest food distributors, showed food inflation of 10.2% on their most recent quarterly report, increases that are passed along to restaurants and their customers in turn.
+Sysco, one of the nation’s biggest food distributors, showed food inflation of 10.2 percent on its most recent quarterly report, increases that are passed along to restaurants and to the restaurants’ customers in turn.

-"History shows us that price adjustments are more likely to be accepted in the market when industry-wide and broad-based input cost inflation occurs,” David Marberger, chief financial officer of ConAgra Foods, one of the world's largest food companies, said in the company’s third-quarter 2021 earnings call.
-“And that’s the environment we see today."
+“History shows us that price adjustments are more likely to be accepted in the market when industry-wide and broad-based input cost inflation occurs,” David Marberger, chief financial officer of Conagra Brands, one of the world’s largest food companies, said in the company’s third-quarter 2021 earnings call.
+“And that’s the environment we see today.”

 Translation: They are paying higher prices, they are charging higher prices, higher prices are everywhere.